rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 Apart from this limitation, interrupt calling conventions fall under Rust's normal stability guarantees.
 For this reason, special care must be taken before stabilizing interrupt calling conventions that are implemented outside of `rustc` (e.g. in LLVM).

 ## Safety
 Functions with interrupt calling conventions are considered normal Rust functions.
-No `unsafe` annotations are required to declare them and thera are no restrictions on their implementation.
+No `unsafe` annotations are required to declare them and there are no restrictions on their implementation.
 However, it is not allowed to call such functions from (Rust) code since the custom prelude and epilogue of the functions could lead to memory safety violations.
 For this reason, the attempt to call a function defined with an interrupt calling convention must result in an hard error that cannot be circumvented through `unsafe` blocks or by allowing some lints.

 The only valid way to invoke a function with an interrupt calling convention is to register them as an interrupt handler directly on the hardware, for example by placing their address in an _interrupt descriptor table_ on `x86_64`.
 There is no way for the compiler to verify that this operation is correct, so special care needs to be taken by the programmer to ensure that no violation of memory safety can occur.